Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-South Hedland has 80 active public transport stops, all of which are bus stops.
+South Hedland has 81 active public transport stops, all of which are bus stops.
 These stops are served by three different routes that together offer 183 weekly passenger trips.
-The accessibility of the transport system is rated as excellent, with residents on average being located just 186 meters from their nearest stop.
+The accessibility of these stops is rated as excellent, with residents typically living just 186 meters from the nearest stop.
+Most residents in this primarily residential area commute outward using private vehicles, which remain the dominant mode of transport at 93%.
+On average, there are 1.5 vehicles per dwelling.
+Only 2.5% of residents work from home (as recorded in the 2021 Census).

 Frequently Asked Questions - Transport